shecool/Connected-Service/README.md

 There are two main modules in the solution.
 They are described below:

 ### Person/People detection - mqtt_detect_people.py
-The mqtt_detect_people.py script starts the MQTT client, subscribes to the MV camera topic, checks if a person is present and if the video endpoint is not already on a call initates the calling script.
+The mqtt_detect_people.py script is responsible for detecting if a person walks into frame and initiating a new call if the video endpoint is not already on a call.

 The MQTT script performs the following functions:
 1. Starts the MQTT client on loop